hipponot/saga-soa/packages/api-core/memory-bank/core-api.md

 ### Background

-I would like to architect node/express server from reusable library components in a package called core-api.
+I would like to architect node/express server from reusable library components in a package called api-core.
 To begin with I would like to support two backend technologies specifically tRPC and type-graphql running on apollo-server.

 ```